SoftwareUnderstanding/RSEF/README.md

 Two annotators were selected to manually annotate the presence of bi-directionality.
 In case of two different annotations in the corpus, a third annotator decided the final value.

-This corpus, in TSV format, can be found in the evaluation/bidirectional folder.
+This corpus, in TSV format, can be found in the [evaluation/bidirectional folder](https://github.com/SoftwareUnderstanding/RSEF/blob/main/evaluation/bidirectional/corpus.tsv).

+The RAW version of the corpus can be found [here](https://github.com/SoftwareUnderstanding/RSEF/blob/main/evaluation/bidirectional/corpus_arxiv_bidirectional_12_23.xlsx).

 In case you want to run the evaluation, you will have to use the script presents in the evaluation_only_ids folder.